When homeowners John and Holly moved into their newly built lakeshore home, its functionality was not at its best.

-The architects had done a great job detailing the façade of their home and updating the interior with modern materials that made the home look great, but the garage, unfortunately, had been an oversight.
+The architects had done a great job detailing the façade of their home and updating the interior with modern materials that made the home look great, but the garage had been an oversight, unfortunately.

-John lacked a work bench for hands-on projects and storage for his tools and car-maintenance items.
+John lacked a work bench for hands-on projects and storage for his tools and car maintenance items.
 All of the clutter meant there was simply no space for the garage to perform its primary job – storing a car.
 So John and Holly contacted Garage Living to find out if they could make their small space more usable.

 John and Holly learned this firsthand.
 Their project presented some unique challenges.
 Their garage certainly needed a solution for the dusty concrete floor as well as additional storage options – all in a one-car garage.
 Design, as well as efficiency, would be paramount.

 Seasonal items – including seasonal tires – were stored higher on the walls so they wouldn’t occupy valuable floor space.
 Other items were then hung on the garage walls using the slatwall system.
-Each bracket can hold up to 50 pounds, making them ideal for tools, sports equipment, bikes and more.
+Each bracket can hold up to 50 pounds, making them ideal for tools, sports equipment, bikes, and more.

-After reviewing the plans with John and Holly and choosing finishes to match the rest of the home, the team got to work.
-The process started by coating the unfinished concrete floor with Floortex™ Coating System, quickly replacing that dirty, dusty concrete with a clean, durable, attractive surface.
+The process started by upgrading the unfinished floor with a Floortex™ coating, quickly replacing that dirty, dusty concrete with a clean, durable, and attractive surface.
 Once the floor had been resurfaced, the crew began installing all of the products to achieve the family’s need for additional storage.

-The pair of full two-door locker cabinets were able to hold the garage’s contents and provide a clean look.
-The layout also included upper and lower cabinetry that gave John plenty of storage options in a space that belied its size.
-The stainless steel work surface completed the look and matched the colours of the cabinets perfectly.
+The pair of two-door locker cabinets offer lots of storage space and provide a clean look.
+The layout also included upper and lower cabinetry that give John plenty of storage options, despite the size constraints of the garage.
+The stainless steel work surface completed the look and matched the colors of the cabinets perfectly.

 When John and Holly first moved in, their new home was everything they dreamed it would be, but the garage left a lot to be desired.
 Now they have the garage space that matches their home and provides them with the storage and functionality they need.